Google 'private browsing' mode not really private, Texas lawsuit says

 The suit said "in reality, Google deceptively collects an array of personal data even when a user has engaged Incognito mode."

-Google did not immediately respond to a request for comment.
-In January, the company said the "attorneys general are bringing a case based on inaccurate claims and outdated assertions about our settings.
+Google said on Thursday that Paxton's filing is again "based on inaccurate claims and outdated assertions about our settings.
 We have always built privacy features into our products and provided robust controls for location data."

+"We strongly dispute these claims and will vigorously defend ourselves to set the record straight," it added.

 Paxton previously alleged Google misled consumers by continuing to track their location even when users sought to prevent it.